Andre Debrie Interview 35mm Cine Camera

 Établissements J. Debrie

 Joseph Jules Debrie founded Établissements J. Debrie in 1898 in Paris, France.
-Andre Debrie took over his father's company in 1918.
-In 1992, Etablissements Andre Debrie merged with MLC to form CTM-Debrie which still exists today.
+André Debrie took over his father's company in 1919.
+In 1992, Établissements André Debrie merged with MLC to form CTM-Debrie, which still exists today.

 “special use of this accessory offers our customers many advantages, the main one being to have an iris with one-piece steel lamellae and giving absolutely complete closure without the use of an additional small lamella.